ketan-pednekar/ccart-india/README.md

 ---
 ## License

 This project is released under the MIT License.
-See LICENSE for details.
+See `LICENSE` for details.

 ---
 ## Contributing

-CCART welcomes collaboration from climate scientists, engineers, and geospatial analysts.
+CCART welcomes collaboration from:

+- climate scientists
+- geospatial analysts
+- engineers
+- modellers
+- open‑source contributors

-Please open an Issue or start a Discussion to get involved.
+Open an `Issue` or start a `Discussion` to get involved.

 ---
 ## Releases

 - [v0.9 – Fani baseline](https://github.com/ketan-pednekar/ccart-india/releases)